drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 Let's look at the line count for each of these grep commands.
 To do this we can combine commands into a pipeline of commands for a final output.
 Again, we will use the `|` character.
 Let's country the grep output.

+`echo` before commands to see what it is doing before you run the command.

 ```
 grep 2007 all_countries.txt | wc -l